Primary Brain Tumors

 Craniopharyngioma

-A craniopharyngioma is a benign (noncancerous) tumor arising from small nests of cells near the pituitary stalk.
-Crangiopharyngiomas are localized tumors and become large before they are diagnosed.
-How malignant they are and how quickly
+A craniopharyngioma is a tumor arising from small nests of cells near the pituitary stalk.
+Craniopharyngiomas grow slowly and often become large before they are diagnosed.
+How malignant they are and how quickly they are likely

 Cysts